mmonajem/pyoxcart/pyccapt/calibration/DATA_STRUCTURE.md

 - `y_det (cm)`: Detector y hit position of ions (float64).
 - `pulse_pi`: Pulse since the last detected event pulse (integer).
 - `ion_pp`: Detected ions for each pulse (integer).

+There is also possibility to convert the PyCCAPT HDF5 file data to EPOS, POS, ATO, and CSV file.
+You can find the example code in the tutorial section.